-March 31, 2021 De cember 31, 2020
+Ju ne 30, 2021 December 31, 2020

 (in thousands)

 Principal outstanding and final fee \$ 41,000 \$ 41,000

-Less: Unamortized debt issuance costs (624) (661)
+Less: Unamortized debt issuance costs (587) (661)

-Unaccreted value of final fee (833) (884)
+Unaccreted value of final fee (783) (884)

-Outstanding debt, net of debt issuance costs and unaccreted value of final fee \$ 39,543 \$ 39,455
+Outstanding debt, net of debt issuance costs and unaccreted value of final fee \$ 39,630 \$ 39,455

-Classified as:
+Classified as: -

-Long-term borrowings \$ 39,543 \$ 39,455
+Long-term borrowings \$ 39,630 \$ 39,455

 In October 2017, the Company entered into a term loan with Biopharma Credit Investments IV Sub LP ("Pharmakon") in for total loan proceeds of \$40.0 million (the "Pharmakon Term Loan").
 The Pharmakon Term Loan included an interest-only period for 35 months through September 2020 and then equal quarterly principal payments plus interest through December 2022.
+The

-The Pharmakon Term Loan carried a fixed interest rate of 11.5% and allowed for early prepayment.
+Pharmakon Term Loan carried a fixed interest rate of 11.5% and allowed for early prepayment.
 The prepayment penalty fee was equal to the remaining interest due if prepaid within the first 30 months, a 2% penalty for months 31-48, and a 1% penalty for months 49-60.
-The effective interest rate related to the Pharmakon Term Loan for the three months ended March 31, 2020 was 12.3%.
 The Company paid in full and terminated the Pharmakon Term Loan in May 2020.

-The outstanding debt as of March 31, 2021 and December 31, 2020 is related to a term loan pursuant to the Loan and Security Agreement dated May 29, 2020, entered into by the Company with Solar Capital Partners ("Solar").
+The outstanding debt as of June 30, 2021 and December 31, 2020 is related to a term loan pursuant to the Loan and Security Agreement dated May 29, 2020, entered into by the Company with Solar Capital Partners ("Solar").
 Pursuant to the Loan and Security Agreement, Solar provided an aggregate principal amount of \$40.0 million term loan (the "Solar Term Loan").
 The total debt issuance costs of \$0.8 million associated with the Solar Term Loan were recorded in the condensed consolidated balance sheet as a direct deduction from the carrying amount of the loan, and are amortized as a component of interest expense using straight-line method over the life of the term loan.
 In accordance with the Loan and Security Agreement, the Company paid in full and terminated the Pharmakon Term Loan, which was accounted for as debt extinguishment in accordance with the accounting standards.
 The Company recognized the unamortized debt issuance costs of \$0.7 million and the prepayment penalty and lender fees of \$0.8 million related to Pharmakon Term Loan as a loss on debt extinguishment.
 The costs and fees are reflected as interest expense in the consolidated statement of operations for the year ended December 31, 2020.